Ayckbourn & the Stephen Joseph Theatre: Facts & Frequently Asked Questions

 No. The Stephen Joseph Theatre (as it is known today) was founded in 1955 by Stephen Joseph and run by the company Studio Theatre Ltd. Since 1967, it has been a charitable trust run by Scarborough Theatre Trust (a company initially founded in 1964 by Stephen Joseph).

 In 1957, Alan Ayckbourn was employed by Studio Theatre Ltd as an actor and has almost continually been employed - in various positions - by the company ever since.
 Scarborough Theatre Trust appointed him as Artistic Director in 1972, a position he held until 2009.
-Although he was responsible for the day-to-day running and artistic direction of the venue, he reported directly to Scarborough Theatre Trust, who had the power to terminate his employment at any point.
+Although he was responsible for the day-to-day running and artistic direction of the venue, he reported directly to Scarborough Theatre Trust, which had the power to terminate his employment at any point.

 The Stephen Joseph Theatre is not - nor ever has been - Alan Ayckbourn's theatre, but it is the theatre he is most associated with.